cds-snc/renovate-config/DOCUMENTATION.md

 <br>

-Automatically pins the Renovate Github Action to it's respective digest as well, ensuring we're always using the offical Renovate Bot action!
+Automatically pins the Renovate Github Action to it's respective digest as well, ensuring we're always using the expected verion of the action!

 <br>